mathisbot/raytracing/README.md

 ## Usage

-For the time being, it is not possible to completely configure the engine other than by modifying the source code.

-Several variables are of interest:
-- Model paths in `src/main.rs`

-- `max_depth` in `rt-engine/src/shader/ray_trace.comp`: BVH max depth
-- `nb_samples` in `rt-engine/src/shader/ray_trace.comp`: Samples per pixels
-- `max_bounce_count` in `rt-engine/src/shader/ray_trace.comp`: Maximum number of bounces for a single ray
-- Materials in `rt-engine/src/shader/models.rs`

-Keep in mind that for obvious reasons, I didn't include the `.obj` files of the models.
-You will have to find suitable models and modify `lib.rs` to load include their paths.

 To run the engine, use `cargo run --release`.

 Please note that you will need the Vulkan Runtime to use the application.